 You can also change the desktop environment for a target session user by completing the following steps:

-- 1. Create an .xsession or .Xclients file under the \$HOME/<username> directory on the VDA.
-If you are using Amazon Linux 2, create a .Xclients file.
-If you are using other distributions, create an .xsession file. - 2.
-Edit the .xsession or .Xclients file to specify a desktop environment.
+- 1. Create an .xsession file under the \$HOME/<username> directory on the VDA. - 2.
+Edit the .xsession file to specify a desktop environment based on distributions.